camronh/Lottery-Tutorial/README.md

 Next, make a `.env` file in the root of your project.

-Make an [Infura](https://infura.io/) account, get the Ropsten RPC and add the following to your `.env` file:
+Make an [Infura](https://infura.io/) account, get the Goerli RPC and add the following to your `.env` file:

 ```text
 RPC_URL="{PUT RPC URL HERE}"